 3) If none of the above methods work, you might want to check your hardware to see if it’s the culprit.
 Check to see if your graphics card is at a good state.
 If it’s broken, get a new one.

-Sometimes, there might be incompatibility problem between your system and certain hardware.
+Sometimes, there might be an incompatibility problem between your system and certain hardware.
 You might want to remove such hardware to stop this problem from happening again.

 55